varnish/Varnish-Book/varnish_book.rst

    A cached object is a local store of HTTP response messages.
    These objects are stored, controlled, retrieved and deleted by a subsystem, in this case Varnish.
-   For this purpose, Varnish uses caching header fields.
+   For this purpose, Varnish uses the caching header fields defined in https://tools.ietf.org/html/rfc7232 and https://tools.ietf.org/html/rfc7234.

-   If a cache is valid, Varnish constructs responses from caches.
+   If a cache is valid, Varnish constructs and delivers responses from caches.
    As a result, the backend server is freed from reprocessing a client request.

 Constructing Responses from Caches